 No. For a child traveling in a motor vehicle, the most dangerous place to be held is in an adult's arms.
-This is often called the "child crusher position".
-In a crash of approximately 30 miles per hour, a ten pound infant will be ripped from a belted adult's arms with a force of almost 200 pounds.
+This is often called the "child crusher position."
+In a crash of approximately 30 mph, a 10-pound infant will be ripped from a belted adult's arms with a force of almost 200 pounds.
 If the adult is not wearing a safety restraint, the child is likely to be crushed between the adult's body and the windshield, dashboard, or back of the front seat.

 Won't my passenger-side air bag protect my child even better than a car seat?

 No. The best place for a child safety seat is in the back seat.
 Never use a rear-facing infant safety seat in the front seat of a vehicle equipped with an air bag on the passenger side.
 Remember too, that children who are standing, kneeling, sitting on the edge of the passenger seat, or even sitting correctly in the seat (but unrestrained) in vehicles equipped with a passenger side air bag could be at risk of injury from an inflating air bag.
 Consult your owner's manual about the correct way to install child safety seats in your vehicle.

 My child has special needs, so conventional child safety seats don't work.